Registering for Classes

 The first five days of the Fall and Spring semesters mark the semester add period.
 Courses may be added after the first five days of the semester only with the permission of the instructors.

 The first ten days of the Fall and Spring semesters mark the semester drop period.
 Students may drop courses online through the first 5 days of the semester on stinet.southeasttech.edu.
 After the first 5 days, students must complete a drop form and submit it to the Student Success Center.
-During the drop period students who continue their enrollment will receive 100% refund for all dropped courses.
+During the drop period students who continue their enrollment will receive a 100% refund for all dropped courses.
 Students terminating their enrollment will receive a refund based on the Tuition Refund Process (see Tuition Refunds-Terminating Enrollment).

 Students may withdraw from a course and receive a grade of “W” (withdraw) without affecting their grade point average up until the last four weeks of the semester (last two weeks for courses running for 8 weeks).